-My name is Grant J. Kidney.
-I’m an artist and social entrepreneur originally from Pittsburgh, Pennsylvania.
-My goal is to help establish a new and better world through a combination of art, technology, and other expressive means.
+I’m Grant J. Kidney.
+I’m an artist and entrepreneur originally from Pittsburgh, Pennsylvania.
+My goal is to help shape a better world through a combination of art, technology, and other expressive means.

-From 2008 to 2013, I had engaged in what some would define a ‘rugged’ form of Internet based political activism.
-Over the course of these five years, I had authored hundreds of anti-establishment news and opinion pieces and conducted numerous interviews with like-minded individuals.
+In the years that followed, I had authored hundreds of anti-establishment news and opinion pieces and conducted numerous interviews with like-minded individuals.
 I also produced many politically charged YouTube videos and podcasts which are still available for anyone to see.